Continuous positive airway pressure: Adverse effects

-Some people experience difficulty adjusting to CPAP therapy and report general discomfort, nasal congestion, abdominal bloating, sensations of claustrophobia, mask leak problems, and convenience-related complaints.
-Oral leak problems also interfere with CPAP effectiveness.
+Some people experience difficulty adjusting to CPAP therapy and report general discomfort, nasal congestion, abdominal bloating (including increased flatulence), sensations of claustrophobia, mask leak problems, and convenience-related complaints.
+Oral leak problems, in which air from the machine is expelled back out of the mouth instead of holding the respiratory tract open, also interfere with CPAP effectiveness.

 Mechanism

 CPAP therapy uses machines specifically designed to deliver a flow of air at a constant pressure.
 CPAP machines possess a motor that pressurizes room temperature air and delivers it through a hose connected to a mask or tube worn by the patient.
 This constant stream of air opens and keeps the upper airway unobstructed during inhalation and exhalation.
-Some CPAP machines have other features as well, such as heated humidifiers.
+Some CPAP machines have other features as well, such as heated humidifiers, and connectivity to allow data from during sleep to be viewed with a smartphone app.

 The therapy is an alternative to positive end-expiratory pressure (PEEP).
-Both modalities stent open the alveoli in the lungs and thus, recruit more of the lung surface area for ventilation, but, while PEEP refers to devices that impose positive pressure only at the end of the exhalation, CPAP devices apply continuous positive airway pressure throughout the breathing cycle.
-Thus, the ventilator does not cycle during CPAP, no additional pressure greater than the level of CPAP is provided, and patients must initiate all of their breaths.
+Both modalities stent open the alveoli in the lungs and thus recruit more of the lung surface area for ventilation.
+However, while PEEP refers to devices that impose positive pressure only at the end of the exhalation, CPAP devices apply continuous positive airway pressure throughout the breathing cycle.
+Thus, the ventilator does not cycle during CPAP, no additional pressure greater than the level of CPAP is provided, and patients must initiate their breaths.